-The Voigtlander 35mm f1.7 is a great lens for those who want something relatively compact, without having to sacrifice amazing image quality.
-It’s not the smallest 35mm lens you can buy, but it’s not the biggest either.
+The Voigtlander 35mm f/1.7 is an excellent lens for those who want something relatively compact without sacrificing fantastic image quality.
+It’s not the smallest 35mm lens you can buy, but it’s not the biggest.
 It’s in that sweet spot.

 First Impressions

-Physically this lens is beautiful.
-Silver looks amazing, but black is less likely to clash with your body, unless you have a silver Leica or Fuji.
+This lens is beautiful physically.
+Silver looks fantastic, but black is less likely to clash with your body unless you have a silver Leica or Fuji.

-Focus ring is very smooth and the images it produces are extremely sharp even to the edges with some very slight softness in the corners.
+The focus ring is very smooth, and its images are incredibly sharp, even to the edges, with slight softness in the corners.

 Using UV Filters:

 To use a UV filter with the hood that comes with the lens, you have to screw the filter onto the lens and then screw the lens hood onto the filter.
-So you need to make sure you get a UV filter that has front threads.
+Therefore, ensure you obtain a UV filter with front threads.

 Technical Characteristics

-The focus ring is really nice to use.
-I also like the aperture ring, although it took me a minute to get use to it being on the end of the lens compared to being near the base of the lens.
-Aperture clicks feel good, not too soft not too hard either.
-I haven’t had any issues accidentally changing aperture.
+The focus ring is nice to use.
+I also like the aperture ring, although it took me a minute to get used to it being located at the end of the lens, rather than near the base.
+Aperture clicks feel just right—not too soft or too hard.
+I haven’t had any issues accidentally changing the aperture.

 Vignetting

-Vignetting is one of those characteristics we just have to accept with smaller lenses like this.
-I’ve personally don’t mind it and it’s not very bad on this lens compared to some of their other lenses like the 15mm Heliar III.
-By f4, it clears up nicely but is still there even at higher apertures.
+Vignetting is one characteristic we must accept with smaller lenses like this.
+I don’t mind it, and it’s not as bad on this lens as it is on some of their other lenses, like the 15mm Heliar III.
+By f/4, it clears up nicely, but is still visible even at higher apertures.

-There is also no Lightroom profile correction yet for this lens, so you have to remove the vignetting manually if it bothers you.
+Additionally, there is no Lightroom profile correction available for this lens, so if you notice vignetting, you will need to remove it manually.

 Voitglander 35mm f1.7 On The EOS R

-When using the EOS R there is a noticeable purple vignetting that occurs at all apertures.
-It’s easy to fix with a radial gradient adjustment with a shifted green WB in Lightroom.
+When using the EOS R, noticeable purple vignetting is present at all apertures.
+It’s easy to fix with a radial gradient adjustment and a shifted green white balance (WB) in Lightroom.

 Field Curvature

-Field Curvature is when you focus on the center of your lens and your background falls out of focus, except some areas along the edges that are on a slightly different focal plane than your center subject.
-It might be a characteristic brought on by Sony’s stacked CMOS sensor, or the micro lens configuration.
-I haven’t really been able to find any good samples of this yet, only some minor issues that aren’t worth posting.
+Field Curvature occurs when you focus on the center of your lens and your background falls out of focus, except for some areas along the edges, on a slightly different focal plane than your center subject.
+Sony’s stacked CMOS sensor or the microlens configuration might cause this characteristic.
+I haven’t found any good samples of this yet; only some minor issues aren’t worth posting.

 Sharpness

-You might not like that this lens can only focus with a minimum distance of 0.5m.
-However, close focus with this lens isn’t great anyway and if you want tack sharp images at anything under f5.6, you’re going to need to be a few feet away from your subject.
-I’ve found anything under about three feet at f1.7 to f5.6 yields slightly softer images do to spherical aberrations.
-Step back and things are razor-sharp again.
+You may not like that this lens has a minimum focusing distance of 0.5m.
+However, close focus with this lens isn’t great anyway, and if you want to capture sharp images at anything under f5.6, you’ll need to be a few feet away from your subject.
+I’ve found that anything under three feet at f1.7 to f5.6 yields slightly softer images due to spherical aberrations.
+Step back, and things are razor-sharp again.

 This is not uncommon.
 I have the same issue with my Fuji X100T.